-At the McVeigh West area, which is located about 750 m west of the Madsen shaft, 80 surface holes explored several new zones of gold mineralization extending to at least 90 m below surface.
+At the McVeigh West area, approximately 750 m west of the Madsen shaft, 80 surface holes explored several new zones of gold mineralization extending to at least 90 m below surface.
 Exploration drilling in the 2-11N and 2-13N raise areas of the McVeigh zone confirmed the presence of gold-bearing lenses above the known workings on the second level.